 -

 Use the Raspberry Pi Imager to flash the MicroSD card with the headless “Lite” OS.
-We don’t need a desktop environment, since the e-ink panel is our display and it gets updated via the GPIO interface.
+We don’t need a desktop environment, since the e-ink panel is our display and setup is straightforward via the command line.
 There are a few crucial steps in the Imager:

 - Add credentials for a 2.4GHz Wi-Fi access point (Pi Zero models do not support 5GHz)